 - General Management

 MANAGEMENT MAJOR CONCENTRATIONS

 Concentrations provide a depth of understanding in a specific functional area of specialization within management.
-A concentration consists of 18 credit hours beyond the required core courses, with the exception of Management Information Systems, which has 21 credit hours.
+A concentration consists of 18 credit hours beyond the required core courses.
 Concentrations are provided in the areas of Business Analytics, Business Economics, Finance & Banking, General Management, Human Resource Management, Management Information Systems, and Marketing.